-He has traveled tens of thousands of miles by kayak and dogsled over 50 years, leading teams on some of the most significant polar expeditions in history.
+He has traveled tens of thousands of miles by kayak and dogsled for over 50 years, leading teams on some of the most significant polar expeditions in history.

-With his ability to blend extreme exploration and cutting-edge technology, Steger pioneered online education—reaching more than 20 million students via online daily journals and even delivering the first-ever transmission of digital photography from the North Pole.
+With his ability to blend extreme exploration and cutting edge technology, Steger pioneered online education—reaching more than 20 million students via online daily journals and even delivering the first-ever transmission of digital photography from the North Pole.

-Steger joined Amelia Earhart, Robert Peary and Roald Amundsen in receiving the National Geographic Society’s prestigious John Oliver La Gorce Medal for “Accomplishments in Geographic Exploration, in the Sciences, and Public Service to Advance International Understanding” in 1995.
+Steger joined Amelia Earhart, Robert Peary, and Roald Amundsen in receiving the National Geographic Society’s prestigious John Oliver La Gorce Medal for “Accomplishments in Geographic Exploration, in the Sciences, and Public Service to Advance International Understanding” in 1995.
 This was the first time the Society presented these three categories together and this award has not been given since.
-Steger holds a Bachelor of Science in geology and Master of Arts in education from the University of St. Thomas, St. Paul, Minnesota, in addition to five Honorary Doctorates.
+Steger holds a Bachelor of Science in geology and Master of Arts in education from the University of St. Thomas, St. Paul, MN, in addition to five Honorary Doctorates.

 In 1996, he became the National Geographic Society’s first Explorer-in-Residence and received the Explorers Club’s Finn Ronne Memorial Award in 1997.
-In 2006, Steger joined Jacques-Yves Cousteau, Dr. Thor Heyerdahl and Neil Armstrong in receiving the Lindbergh Award.
-Steger was given this award for “numerous polar expeditions, deep understanding of the environment and efforts to raise awareness of current environmental threats, especially climate change.”
+In 2006, Steger joined Jacques-Yves Cousteau, Dr. Thor Heyerdahl, and Neil Armstrong in receiving the Lindbergh Award.
+Steger was given this award for “numerous polar expeditions, deep understanding of the environment and efforts to raise awareness of current environmental threats, especially climate change”.
 In 2007, National Geographic Adventure presented him with their Lifetime Achievement Award for his work on climate change.

-Steger is the author of four books: Over the Top of the World, Crossing Antarctica, North to the Pole and Saving the Earth.
+Steger is the author of four books: Over the Top of the World, Crossing Antarctica, North to the Pole, and Saving the Earth.